-This guidebook was developed to ensure that all school social workers are able to deliver interventions and services that align with DCPS' core beliefs, objectives and local school improvement goals.
+This guidebook was developed to ensure that all school social workers can deliver interventions and services that align with DCPS' core beliefs, objectives and local school improvement goals.
 It is intended to be the primary reference tool for school social workers when addressing issues related to student engagement and social emotional development in the academic environment.